-The RCN has developed Diabetes essentials, a CPD online learning resource covering the core concepts of diabetes, diagnosis and current treatments and the role of nurses in treating people with diabetes.
+The RCN has developed Diabetes essentials, a CPD online learning resource covering the core concepts of diabetes, diagnosis and current treatments and the role of the nursing team in treating people with diabetes.

 Type 1 diabetes cannot be prevented, but people with type 1 diabetes can take steps to prevent or delay the development of complications by keeping their blood glucose level at the target level.
 They should also regularly meet with a health care professional to check for any signs of complications so they can receive treatment as early as possible.

 Exercise can contribute to weight loss, increase insulin sensitivity and help to reduce high cholesterol and blood pressure.
 Diet is also an important factor in preventing diabetes.
 Excessive consumption of saturated fats, simple carbohydrates (such as found in white bread), sugar and salt can all contribute to the development of diabetes.The following foods can provide the basis of balanced diet to prevent and manage diabetes:

 - Fruit and vegetables are naturally low in fat and calories and a good source of vitamins, minerals and fibre.